Founder-Led Marketing: How to Scale It Past 7 Figures

 3. Position each character deliberately.
 Your message should evolve per evangelist.
 One character's LinkedIn presence might speak to early-stage operators.
 Another's podcast segment might target established high-value B2B clients.
 The brand umbrella holds them together while each builds a niche following.
 HubSpot's podcast network is a strong example, with multiple hosts acting as micro-evangelists while HubSpot stays present in naming and cross-promotion throughout.

 4. Let the founder step into key moments.
-You don't disappear.
-You become a salesperson for the brand's biggest ideas.
-Share insights for launches and brand-defining content.
-Day-to-day, your evangelists carry the message forward and expand your market reach organically.
+You don't disappear, and your founder-led marketing doesn't stop.
+You become the voice for the brand's biggest ideas: the founder still posts on LinkedIn, still builds in public, still shows up as the thought leader for launches and category-defining moments.
+Day-to-day, your evangelists carry the message forward and expand your reach organically, while the founder's personal brand anchors the whole system.

 Are More Prospects Booking Calls But Fewer Converting?